fbpx

 “It’s important to look at food first before supplementation.” – Margie Bissinger

 For most people, bone health is not a topic that comes into focus until later in life or when an issue arises.
-Bone health is strongly linked to quality of life, so it’s never too early or too late to start supporting strong and healthy bones.
+Bone health is strongly linked to quality of life, so it’s never too early or too late to start strengthening bones.

 Optimizing your overall health in areas like reducing inflammation, optimizing nutrition, and incorporating resistance training will also help increase bone density and the dynamic capacity of your bones.
 Anything you can do to help your clients improve their bone health sets them up for improving their lives in the future.
 If you’re a clinician working with women of any age, you have the opportunity to prevent the 25% death rate that we have from osteoporotic fracture.